Joy-less/Embers/README.md

 - Does not have 100% compatibility with Ruby syntax or functionality.

 ## Note
 Ruby is a very flexible language that is often likened to a set of sharp knives.
-One such feature is allowing the programmer to patch core classes.
+One such feature is the ability to patch core classes.
 Please keep this in mind when using or contributing to this repository.

 ## Usage
 ### Basic example: